 Even before Covid, loneliness was a growing epidemic in some of the richest countries in the world.
 When the virus imposed vast and immediate restrictions on social interactions, experts predicted an overwhelming increase in mental health conditions.

-Even entrepreneurs in the arts and hospitality, two industries economically devastated by the coronavirus, have faced this massive tragedy with imagination and heart.
+Entrepreneurs in the arts and hospitality, two industries devastated economically by the coronavirus, have also faced this enormous tragedy with imagination and heart.

 Virtual concerts, online cabaret, do-it-yourself kits for dinners and cocktails, remote tours, even theatrical performances carried out in delivery mode.
 They all helped establish and maintain a sense of connection, albeit in a different way.